Platform Ansible Installation [Quick Start]

 export JOIN_KEY=$(openssl rand -hex 32)

-Save these keys securely — they are required for upgrades and disaster recovery.
+Save these keys securely — you need them for upgrades and disaster recovery.

 5. Pre-install checklist